sanyal06/aws-labs-1/SAA-Lab01Lnx.md

 * Configure Instance Details: select the below mentioned points and leave everything else as default.
 	* Network: MyVPC
 	* Subnet: MyPublicSubnet01
 * Add Storage: Leave defaults (Your instance will come with a root volume of 8 GB as you can see in this screen.
-We can add additional EBS volumes if need be)
+We can add additional EBS volumes if need be, more on this in Storage class)
 * Add Tags
 	* Key: Name
 	* Value: MyBastionHost